 “Cykelslangen”: Cycle Superhighways

-With the Bicycle Snake, Copenhagen – one of the world’s best bicycle cities – has delivered a highly functional and aesthetically pleasing piece of bicycle infrastructure that elevates its cyclists above ground-level traffic to increase the ease and efficiency of their daily commutes in the city.
-In this regard, the Bicycle Snake is in line with the city of Copenhagen’s vision to become an eco-metropolis, or a city of cyclists for cyclists.
+The designers of Copenhagen’s Bicycle Snake created a highly functional and visually appealing piece of bicycle infrastructure that elevates cyclists above ground-level traffic.
+The design team aimed to enhance the ease and efficiency of daily commutes in the city, thereby reflecting Copenhagen’s status as one of the world’s leading bicycle cities.
+With its elegant curves and integration into the urban landscape, the bridge exemplifies the city’s commitment to sustainable transportation.
+The Bicycle Snake aligns with the city of Copenhagen’s vision to become an eco-metropolis, or a city of cyclists for cyclists.
 Copenhagen ambitiously aimed to have 50 percent of all citizens commute by bike by 2015, with 90 percent of all cyclists perceiving a sense of safety while cycling.

-Although the actual number of commuters on bicycle is still lower than the city would like (37 percent, at last count), Copenhagen has achieved what many cities never will by providing cyclists with their own infrastructural grid of strictly separated bicycle lanes and paths, ensuring a high degree of safety and speediness.
-With the current developing network of so-called supercykelstier – “cycle superhighways” – moreover, the city and the surrounding municipalities are trying to make the bicycle become a real alternative to carbon-heavy, everyday means of transportation, even on longer distances.
+Although the city has yet to reach its desired number of bicycle commuters (37 percent, at last count), Copenhagen has achieved what many cities never will by designing and implementing an infrastructural grid of strictly separated bicycle lanes and paths, ensuring a high degree of safety and speediness.
+The city and surrounding municipalities are actively developing a network of so-called supercykelstier, or ‘cycle superhighways’.
+City planners designed this initiative to make cycling a genuine alternative to carbon-heavy modes of transportation for everyday use.
+It seeks to enhance the practicality of biking even over longer distances.

 Liberation of the cyclist

-Riding along a cycle superhighway connecting the city center with the surrounding suburbs up to 20 kilometers outside the city, many of the obstacles that contribute to making the bicycle ride a slow, laborious and potentially unsafe form of transportation in urban areas have been eliminated.
-Instead, cyclists are offered the possibility to move swiftly, safely, and independently of the general congestion along “green routes” of often picturesque quality.
+Cyclists can now ride along a cycle superhighway that connects the city center with suburbs up to 20 kilometers away.
+The development of this infrastructure has addressed many obstacles that typically make biking slow, laborious, and unsafe in urban environments.
+As a result, cycling has become a more efficient and secure mode of transportation for commuters.
+Instead, city planners provide cyclists with the possibility to move swiftly, safely, and independently of the general congestion along ‘green routes’ of often picturesque quality.

-Apart from cultivating a vision of a carbon-neutral daily-commuter culture in dense urban areas, and while the potential health benefits for the individual are to be taken seriously, the cycle superhighways place cyclists in a curiously autonomous space of solitary bike travel.
-Earphones plugged in, swooshing towards the city center at high speed, the cycle superhighways provide an extreme liberation of the cyclist from the messy mélange of everyday urban traffic situations. […]
+Apart from cultivating a vision of a carbon-neutral daily-commuter culture in dense urban areas, and while the potential health benefits for the individual are to be taken seriously.
+The cycle superhighways create a curiously autonomous space for solitary bike travel, placing cyclists in an independent biking experience.
+Cyclists plug in their earphones and swoosh towards the city center at high speed, experiencing an extreme liberation from the messy mélange of everyday urban traffic situations thanks to the cycle superhighways.

 Read more in Topos 94 – City Visions.